 1960 - 1970

 Forget miniskirts and The Beatles, it was chickens that mattered.
 This was perhaps a time when anything seemed possible.
-Any why not?
-Innovations became widely available as new products moved quickly from the research laboratories to the shelves.
-Uniquely, chilled – instead of frozen – chickens also moved quickly all the way to our refrigerated shop counters, always staying at 4 degrees centigrade.
+Innovations in food and textiles meant new products moved quickly from the research laboratories to the shelves.
+Uniquely, chilled - rather than frozen - chicken also moved quickly all the way to our refrigerated shop counters, always staying at 4 degrees centigrade.

 M&S was the first major British retailer to offer fresh, chilled chicken